 The Lake Bonney battery is receiving $5 million in funding from each of the Australian Renewable Energy Agency and the South Australia government.

-The battery will provide frequency and ancillary services to the grid, as well as storing energy from the wind farm, allowing Infigen to “firm” its supply supply contracts with commercial and industrial customers.
+The battery will provide frequency and ancillary services to the grid, as well as storing energy from the wind farm, allowing Infigen to “firm” its supply contracts with commercial and industrial customers.